SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

-## Run Experiments
+# How To Run Experiments

-All artifact scripts are located in the `./artifact` folder, so we assume that all instructions are executed within this directory.

-Also, we have three different sets of benchmark binaries because we have different running environments for our comparison targets, Ddisasm and Egalito (see [2 Build Docker Images](#2-build-docker-images)).

-To easily distinguish between different benchmark binary sets, we define the following categories:

-- setA: Binaries compiled on Ubuntu 20.04 (SURI vs. Ddisasm).
-- setB: Binaries compiled on Ubuntu 18.04 (SURI vs. Egalito).
-- setC: Binaries compiled on Ubuntu 20.04 without call frame information (see Section 4.3.3 of the paper).

-Note 1: setB excludes C++ binaries because Egalito cannot handle binaries written in C++ language.
+:alarm_clock:: This mark shows the estimated time when we ran the experiment on our environment.
+Depending on your computing machine, the actual time may be different from the indicated time.

-Note 2: We used a machine with an Intel Core i9-11900K processor and 128GB of RAM when we ran experiments.
-Thus, it will take more or less time depending on your computing machine.
+Note that we used a machine with an Intel Core i9-11900K processor and 128GB of RAM.

-Note 3: Our scripts automatically detect whether SPEC binaries are included in the dataset or not, and show the results accordingly unless commands are separated between SPEC binaries and others.

-### 1 Reliability Comparison (Section 4.2)

-This experiment answers **RQ1**: How well does SURI compare to the state-of-the-art reassembly tools in terms of reliability?
-We rewrite binaries using SURI and other comparison targets and see if the binary rewriting is successful and the rewritten binaries can pass the test suites.

-### 1.1 Rewriting Completion Comparison against Ddisasm and Egalito (Section 4.2.1 and 4.2.2)
+## Exp1: Reassembly completion comparison (RQ1)

 :alarm_clock: 28 hrs on Coreutils and Binutils, 10 days on full dataset

+In this experiment, we rewrite binaries using SURI and other tools and see if the binary reassembly is successful.

 To rewrite the binaries in each dataset, use the `1_get_reassembled_code.py` script provided in the artifact.